Vanilla Bean Ice Cream Vs Vanilla Ice Cream

 Does Vanilla Ice Cream always use only vanilla extract, or can it sometimes contain real vanilla beans?

-While typical Vanilla Ice Cream uses vanilla extract, some premium brands might incorporate real vanilla bean for added flavor.
+While typical Vanilla Ice Cream uses vanilla extract, some premium brands might incorporate real vanilla beans for added flavor.

 Is there a significant nutritional difference between the two ice creams?